 In fact, I don’t even remember Bibulus being consul!

-In just a year and a half, Caesar’s forces were victorious and his leading opponents—Pompey and Cato the Younger—were scattered.
-In order to restore the Republic after decades of civil strife, he was made dictator.
+In just a year and a half, Caesar’s forces had gained the upper hand, and his leading opponents—Pompey and Cato the Younger—were scattered.
+Claiming to restore the Republic after decades of civil strife, he was made dictator.
 He left Rome and headed to Egypt, where Pompey had fled.
-There he learned that Ptolemy XIII had, against the customs of hospitality, murdered Pompey in hoping to secure Caesar’s blessing by serving him with Pompey’s head.
-Caesar was outraged by the act, noting that Pompey was a Roman still, consular even, and was the widower of Caesar’s only daughter.
-Instead of welcoming the act, Caesar deposed Ptolemy and placed his sister Cleopatra VII on the throne instead.
-Nine months later, Cleopatra gave birth to his son, whom she named Caesarion (“Little Caesar”).
+There he learned that Ptolemy XIII had, against the customs of hospitality, murdered Pompey in hope of securing Caesar’s blessing by serving him with Pompey’s head.
+Caesar was outraged by the act, noting that Pompey was a Roman still and was the widower of Caesar’s only daughter.
+Instead of welcoming the act, Caesar deposed Ptolemy after a short war (during which part of the Library of Alexandria was burned) and placed Ptolemy’s sister Cleopatra VII on the throne instead.
+Nine months later, Cleopatra gave birth to Caesar’s son, whom she named Caesarion (“Little Caesar”).

-After Egypt, Caesar went on to conquer Pontus and to finish off Cato and the rest of the resistance in North Africa and Spain.
+After Egypt, Caesar went on to conquer Pontus before defeating the Pompeian resistance in North Africa (where Cato committed suicide) and then in Spain.

-Victorious over all his enemies, Caesar—unlike Sulla and Marius before him—did not proscribe his enemies, but instead pardoned them.
-He was praised by the Senate for this and given titles and honors, including the unprecedented dictator perpetuus “dictator for life,” the first time such a title had ever been conferred.
+Victorious over all his enemies, Caesar—unlike Sulla and Marius before him—did not proscribe his enemies, but instead famously pardoned them.
+He was praised by the Senate for this and given titles and honors, including the unprecedented dictator perpetuus “dictator without end,” essentially granting him unlimited power in Rome without the expectation of an end date.

 On the Ides of March (i.e. 15 March), he was assassinated by a group who called themselves the Liberatores, led by C. Cassius Longinus.
-Among the group, though, was Marcus Brutus, with whose mother Caesar had held an affair for years.
-According to Suetonius, Caesar’s last words came as he looked at Brutus, “Καί σύ, τέκνον?” (“You too, my son?”)
+Among the group, though, was Marcus Brutus, with whose mother Caesar had maintained an affair for years.
+According to one tradition reported by Suetonius, Caesar’s last words came as he looked at Brutus, “Καί σύ, τέκνον?” (“You too, my son?”), though the words are likely apocryphal.

 Works